yeojz/with-middleware/examples/redux-emulator/README.md

 However, with this `proof-of-concept`, it extends the implementation to a full redux-like store using React 16's [Context API](https://reactjs.org/docs/context.html)

-- `redux-emulator.js` - contains the redux style methods.
+- `redux-emulator.js` - methods which emulates redux's api contracts.
 - `App.jsx` - creating the store
 - `Counter.jsx` - A sample connected component